 and

 The unrestricted minimum distance estimator for $\beta_{n}$ coincides with the modified bias-corrected two-stage least squares estimator \citep{kcfgi14}, a version of the bias-corrected two-stage least squares estimator.
 The version proposed by \citet{dn01} multiplies $S_{12}$ and $S_{22}$ by $\frac{\Ni-2}{n}\frac{\nus}{n-\Ni+2}$ instead of $\Ni/n$.
-The motivation for introducing the \mbtsls\ estimator in \citet{kcfgi14} was to modify the \citeauthor{dn01} \an{btsls} estimator to make it consistent when $\alphae >0$.
+The motivation for the version in \citet{kcfgi14} was to modify the \citeauthor{dn01} estimator to make it consistent when $\alphae >0$.
 However, it can also be viewed as a minimum distance estimator that puts no restrictions on the reduced form.
-The next proposition derives its large sample properties. \begin{proposition} Consider the reduced form \eqref{eq:reduced-form}.
-Suppose that, \Cref{an:rc} and \Cref{an:mi}\ref{it:alphas}--\ref{it:mi:full-rank} hold, and that, in addition $\Xi_{n}\to \Xi$ where $\Xi$ is some positive semi-definite matrix with $\Xi_{22}>0$, $\sum_{i=1}^{n}(Z_{i}'\piss)^{4}/n^{2}\to 0$ and $(\piss-\pifs\beta)'Z'\diag(H)/\sqrt{\Ni}\to \tilde{\mu}$.
+The next proposition derives its large-sample properties. \begin{proposition} Suppose that \Cref{an:mi}\ref{it:alphas}--\ref{it:z-lindeberg} and \Cref{an:rc} hold, $\Xi_{n}=\Xi+o(1)$ where $\Xi$ is a positive semi-definite matrix with $\Xi_{22}>0$, and that $(\piss-\pifs\beta_{n})'Z'\diag(H)/\sqrt{n\Ni}= \tilde{\mu}+o(1)$ for some $\tilde{\mu}$.
+Then